bromagosa/Ludus/bower_components/jquery/README.md

 - **event-alias**: All event attaching/triggering shorthands like `.click()` or `.mouseover()`.
 - **offset**: The `.offset()`, `.position()`, `.offsetParent()`, `.scrollLeft()`, and `.scrollTop()` methods.
 - **wrap**: The `.wrap()`, `.wrapAll()`, `.wrapInner()`, and `.unwrap()` methods.
+- **sizzle**: The Sizzle selector engine.
+When this module is excluded, it is replaced by a rudimentary selector engine based on the browser's `querySelectorAll` method that does not support jQuery selector extensions or enhanced semantics.
+See the selector-native.js file for details.

 The grunt build process is aware of dependencies across modules.
 If you explicitly remove a module, its dependent modules will be removed as well.
 For example, excluding the css module also excludes effects, since the effects module uses `.css()` to animate CSS properties.
 These dependencies are listed in Gruntfile.js and the build process shows a message for each dependent module it excludes.